kurtekat/shaiya-episode-6/sdev/README.md

 # Documentation

 This library is for the game service.
-Incoming and outgoing packet types are named relative to the services.

 ## Environment